Home

 My installation. (see "Crane" photos in Modifications Gallery

-The original Lucas setup has a nylon disc with ferrite strips round the outside.
+The original Lucas setup has a nylon timing disc with ferrite strips round the outside.
 These set off the magnetic pick-up to trigger the amplifier.
 One point to note is that any system using a vacuum advance/retard module will put a strain on the wires where they join the pick-up.
 You will see I have strapped the new wires to the pick-up carrier to alleviate this.

 It is years since I did this installation, so I’m writing to the best of my recollection.